 If hospitalization is necessary, Sarcoma Program patients have access to the internationally renowned Cedars-Sinai Medical Center.
 Cedars-Sinai is known for its innovations in surgical care.
 Cedar-Sinai was one of the first centers to perform image-guided surgery to remove benign and malignant tumors of the pelvis and spine with excellent results.

-The Program is also home to the nation's most experienced surgeons for the laparoscopic treatment of lung cancer (VATS) and offers the full range of radiation oncology treatments, including intensity modulated radiation therapy (IMRT), respiratory gating and image guided radiation therapy (IGRT).
+The Program is also home to the nation's most experienced surgeons for the video-assisted thoracoscopic surgery (VATS) treatment of lung cancer and offers the full range of radiation oncology treatments, including intensity modulated radiation therapy (IMRT), respiratory gating and image guided radiation therapy (IGRT).

 Sarcoma Program surgeons pioneered approaches to limb preservation.
 Today, they are working to design new implants with improved functionality.
 To assist in preventing tumors from returning, the Program's doctors use cytotherapy as an adjunct to surgery.